What is a miscarriage?

 Breast care

-- Your breast may be tender or feel full.
+- Your breast may feel tender and full.

 - They may leak milk.
 Use breast pads to protect your clothing.